cozyGarage/resume_engine/docs/USAGE.md

 Examples

-Create a new resume in FRESH format:
+Create a new resume (JSON Resume - JRS):

 ```bash
 hackmyresume new my-resume.json